hswick/exw3/README.md

   url: "http://localhost:8545"
 ```

-Currently ExW3 supports a handful of json rpc commands.
+Currently, ExW3 supports a handful of json rpc commands.
 Mostly just the useful ones.
-If it doesn't support those specific commands you can always use the Ethereumex commands.
+If it doesn't support a specific commands you can always use the [Ethereumex](https://github.com/exthereum/ethereumex) commands.

 ```elixir
 iex(1)> accounts = ExW3.accounts()